LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw a rectangle outline of color COLOR to the surface SURFACE.
+Draw a rectangle outline of COLOR to SURFACE.

 Parameters